rhysma/AWSResources/cloudpractitioner.md

 #### Domain 2 Cloud Computing Scenarios

+1. Three primary elements of AWS Global Infrastructure are:
+  1. AWS Regions
+  1. AWS Availability Zones
+  1. AWS Edge Locations

+1. What represents a cluster of data centers in a specific geographic location?
+  1. AWS Region

+1. What consists of one or more data centers?
+  1. Availability Zone

+1. The acronyn CDN stands for?
+  1. Content Delivery Network

+1. What are the two services utilized in Edge Locations?
+  1. Amazon CloudFront
+  1. Amazon Route 53

+1. What is the primary purpose of an AWS Edge Location?
+  1. Serve content where it is closet to the end users

 * Scenario 1
    * Company A is looking to transition to AWS.
 They are going to start with a few workloads and then move other workloads to the platform later.
 Right now, it's a requirement that they store their backup data in multiple geographic areas.
    * Which element of the AWS Global Infrastructure will best suit this company?
       * Answer - AWS Regions

 * Scenario 2
    * Company B services content through their site to users all around the globe and they're looking to optimize performance to their users.
 Now they want to leverage a content delivery network because they've heard that if they can get their content on servers that are closest to their users, this will improve performance.
    * Which element of the AWS Global Infrastructure will best suit this company?
       * AWS Edge Locations

 * Scenario 3
    * Company C is transition out of their legacy applications to AWS and for this specific application, they require an uptime of at least 99.5%.
 They want to be sure that a single data center outage won't cause disruption for their highly available application.
    * Which element of the AWS Global Infrastructure will best suit this company?